-- 6. It is a statutory duty under Section 3 of the Local Government Act 2003 and supporting regulations, for the Council to determine and keep under review the amount it can afford to borrow.
-This amount is termed the 'Affordable Borrowing Limit'.
-In England and Wales the Authorised Limit represents the legislative limit specified in section 3 of the Local Government Act 2003. - 7.
-The Council must have regard to the Prudential Code when setting the 'Authorised Borrowing Limit'.
-The Authorised Limit, essentially requires the Council to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon future council tax levels is 'acceptable'. - 8.
+- 6. The Council must have regard to the Prudential Code when setting the 'Authorised Borrowing Limit'.
+The Authorised Limit essentially requires the Council to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon future council tax levels is 'acceptable'. - 7.
 Whilst termed an "Affordable Borrowing Limit", the capital plans to be considered for inclusion incorporate financing by both external borrowing and other forms of liability, such as credit arrangements.
 The Authorised Limit is to be set, on a rolling basis, for the forthcoming financial year and two successive financial years.

-Prudential Indicators for 2011/12 to 2013/14
+Prudential Indicators for 2012/13 to 2014/15